QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Conclusion

 \section{Conclusion}

 This work has reviewed our \texttt{QMCPy} implementations of routines for generating randomized LD sequences and applying them to fast kernel methods.
 We presented lattices, digital nets, and Halton point sets with randomizations spanning shifts, digital permutations, digital shifts, LMS, and NUS.
-Higher-order scramblings for digital nets were also considered, including higher-order LMS and NUS.
+Higher-order scramblings for digital nets were also considered, including higher-order NUS and LMS with interlacing.
 We described classes of kernels which pair with LD sequences to enable fast kernel computations.
-These included known SI kernels as well as new DSI kernels of higher-order smoothness.
+These included SI and DSI kernels of higher-order smoothness.
 The fast kernel methods utilized the fast transform algorithms FFTBR, IFFTBR, and FWHT.
-We showed our implementations achieves state-of-the-art speed, accuracy, and flexibility.
+We showed our implementations in \texttt{QMCPy} achieve state-of-the-art speed, accuracy, and flexibility.